Ascending And Descending Tracts Of Spinal Cord

 • From the base the first pass through the internal capsule, midbrain, pons, and medulla

-• At the lower border of medulla, 80% of fiers cross to opposite side, and is called as pyramidal decussation and enter the lateral column and descends on lateral corticospinal tract
+• At the lower border of the medulla, 80% of fibers cross to opposite sides, which is called pyramidal decussation, and enter the lateral column and descend on lateral corticospinal tract

 Spinal Cord Course Of The Corticospinal Tracts